-Paragraph (19) [Transferable Interest] - On this point of terminology, this Draft follows RUPA and ULPA (2001) rather than ULLCA, which refers to "distributional interest."
+Paragraph (20) [Transferable Interest] - On this point of terminology, this Draft follows RUPA and ULPA (2001) rather than ULLCA, which refers to "distributional interest."
 ULLCA § 101(6).

-Paragraph (20) [Transferee] - "Transferee" has displaced "assignee" as the Conference's term of art.
+Paragraph (21) [Transferee] - "Transferee" has displaced "assignee" as the Conference's term of art.

 1 2 SECTION 103.
 KNOWLEDGE AND NOTICE.
-3 (a) A person knows a fact the earliest the person: 4 (1) is consciously aware of it; or 5 (2) is deemed to know it under subsection (b) or (e).
-6 (b) A person is deemed to know of a limitation on authority to transfer real 7 property as provided in Section 302(d).
-8 (c) A person has notice of a fact the earliest the person: 9 (1) knows of it; 10 (2) is deemed to have notice of it under subsection (d) or (e); 11 (3) has reason to know it exists from all of the facts known to the person at 12 the time in question.
-13 (d) A person has notice of: 14 (1) another person's dissociation as a member of a member-managed 15 limited liability company, 90 days after the effective date of a Section 604 statement of 16 dissociation pertaining to the other person; 17 (2) another person's ceasing to be a manager of a manager-managed 18 limited liability company, 90 days after the effective date of a Section 412 statement of manager 19 cessation pertaining to the other person; 20 (3) a limited liability company's dissolution, 90 days after the effective 21 date of a Section 710(1) statement of dissolution; 22 (4) a limited liability company's termination, 90 days after the effective
+3 (a) A person knows a fact when any of the following apply: 4 (1) the person is an individual who is consciously aware of the fact; 5 (2) the person is deemed to know the fact under subsection (b) or (e) or 6 other law.
+7 (b) A person that is not a member is deemed to know of a limitation on authority 8 to transfer real property as provided in Section 302(d).
+9 (c) A person has notice of a fact when any of the following apply: 10 (1) the person has reason to know the fact from all of the facts known to 11 the person at the time in question; 12 (2) the person is deemed to have notice of it under subsection (d) or (e); 13 (d) A person not a member has notice of: 14 (1) another person's dissociation as a member of a member-managed 15 limited liability company, 90 days after a Section 604 statement of dissociation pertaining to the 16 other person becomes effective; 17 (2) another person's ceasing to be a manager of a manager-managed 18 limited liability company, 90 days after a Section 412 statement of manager cessation pertaining 19 to the other person becomes effective; 20 (3) a limited liability company's dissolution, 90 days after a Section 710(1) 21 statement of dissolution becomes effective; 22 (4) a limited liability company's termination, 90 days after a Section

-1 date of a Section 710(2) statement of termination; and 2 (5) a limited liability company's conversion, domestication, merger 3 [reserved pending META] 4 (e) A limited liability company is deemed to know or have notice of a fact 5 relating to the limited liability company: 6 (1) in a member-managed limited liability company, immediately when a 7 member knows or has notice of the fact, except in the case of a fraud on the limited liability 8 company committed by or with the consent of the member; 9 (2) in a manager-managed limited liability company, immediately when a 10 manager knows or has notice of the fact, except in the case of a fraud on the limited liability 11 company committed by or with the consent of the manager.
-12 (f) In a manager-managed limited liability company, a member's knowledge or 13 notice of a fact relating to the limited liability company is not knowledge of or notice to the 14 limited liability company, unless: 15 (1) the member is also a manager; or 16 (2) as provided: 17 (A) in a Section 302 statement of authority; or 18 (B) by law other than this [act].
-19 Reporters' Notes 20 21 Issues to be considered: whether this Act should set aside the elaborate provisions that 22 23 NCCUSL imported from the UCC into RUPA, ULLCA, and ULPA (2001) 24 At its October, 2004 meeting, the Drafting Committee instructed the co-reporters to 25 attempt to significantly "slim down" this section, leaving to the common law of agency those imputation rules that are not specifically tailored to this Act.
-This Draft attempts to fulfill that assignment.
+1 710(2) statement of termination becomes effective; and 2 (5) a limited liability company's merger, conversion, or domestication, 90 3 days after an [article 10] statement of merger, conversion, or domestication becomes effective.
+4 (e) A limited liability company is deemed to know or have notice of a fact relating 5 to the limited liability company both as provided by other law and when either of the following 6 apply: 7 (1) in a member-managed limited liability company, a member knows or 8 has notice of the fact, except in the case of a fraud on the limited liability company committed by 9 or with the consent of the member; 10 (2) in a manager-managed limited liability company, a manager knows or 11 has notice of the fact, except in the case of a fraud on the limited liability company committed by 12 or with the consent of the manager.
+13 (f) In a manager-managed limited liability company, a member's knowledge or 14 notice of a fact relating to the limited liability company is not knowledge of or notice to the 15 limited liability company, except as provided: 16 (1) in subsection (e)(2) 17 (2) in Section 302 (statement of authority); and 18 (3) by law other than this [act].
+19 Reporters' Notes 20 21 22 23 24 At its February, 2005 meeting, the Committee decided that, for the sake of clarity and simplicity, this Act should set aside the elaborate provisions that NCCUSL imported from the UCC into RUPA, ULLCA, and ULPA (2001) and, for the most part, confine this section to rules specifically tailored to this Act.